SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

-I do not believe that my child suffers with the attachment and reactive attachment disorders they have placed in front of me.
-My patience is wearing thin I am growing fearful of my other child's safety around him as well as mine own as he is very violent for no reasons not affectionate unless he wants to be which is a rarity.
+I do not believe that my child suffers from the attachment and reactive attachment disorders they have placed in front of me.
+My patience is wearing thin I am growing fearful of my other child's safety around him as well as my own as he is very violent for no reason not affectionate unless he wants to be which is a rarity.

 How these illnesses are all related, is another, good question.
 Just recently a study found autism, attention deficit-hyperactivity disorder (ADHD), bipolar disorder, major depressive disorder and schizophrenia share genetic markers.
 That’s all we know right now.
 I hope this has been somewhat helpful.

 ADHD AND BIPOLAR

 My daughter is very hyper over-talkative and has tantrum fits when something frustrates her.
 She goes all day talking and repeating things.
 Like if she can’t get her shirt on she will throw a tantrum or if she is mad at her sister she will throw a tantrum.
 She can’t do one thing at a time, she will not complete one thing in one sitting.
 She also will not sit still for a period she is always moving around she does not pay attention well.

 For a diagnosis of bipolar to be made, there must exist symptoms of mood fluctuation( mania and depression).
 Also, a very thorough history needs to be conducted before making this diagnosis.

 Similarly, other issues may explain your daughter’s ADHD like behavior.
 It is also significant to consider how old your daughter is and how long the symptoms have been occurring.
 For example, if she is six, and these behaviors just started, or in utero, she was exposed to drugs or later had a head injury the diagnosis would be different.
 I would strongly recommend you take her to a psychologist or therapist for an evaluation.